-Matt Boone is a social worker, psychotherapist, and public speaker who specializes in translating mental health concepts for the general public.
+Matt Boone, LCSW is a social worker, psychotherapist, writer and speaker who specializes in translating mental health concepts for the general public.
 His latest book is Stop Avoiding Stuff: 25 Microskills to Face Your Fears and Do It Anyway, co-authored with Jennifer Gregg and Lisa Coyne.

-As the Creative Director of Clinical Content and, later, Clinical Director of Mental Health Coaching at Lyra Health, he co-designed and oversaw the clinical practice of Lyra’s mental health coaching program and offered workshops and webinars on mental health topics to workers in the tech industry and elsewhere.
-Lyra partners with businesses like Google, Facebook, eBay, Uber, and Amgen to provide evidence-based care to their employees.
+As the Clinical Director of Mental Health Coaching at Lyra Health, he co-designed and oversaw the clinical development of Lyra’s mental health coaching program.
+As Creative Director of Clinical Content, he developed and presented workshops and webinars on mental health topics for workers at Google, Facebook, eBay, Uber, Amgen and other companies.